HipGPT/hipgpt.github.io/training.md

 ---
 layout: base
-title: Train
+title: Training
-permalink: /train/
+permalink: /training/
 ---

-# Train
+# Training

 The following section describes how to train your own GPT model from scratch using the provided scripts.